Technical Analysis: A Primer

 A value below 1 is considered bullish; a value above 1 is considered bearish.
 Volume is measured in the number of shares traded and not the dollar amounts, which is a central flaw in the indicator (favors lower price-per-share stocks, which can trade in higher volume).
 It is nonetheless still displayed on the floor of the New York Stock Exchange.

-Overlay indicators are placed over the original price chart.
+Overlay technical analysis indicators are placed over the original price chart.

 Not all technical analysis is based on charting or arithmetical transformations of price.
 Some technical analysts rely on sentiment-based surveys from consumers and businesses to gauge where price might be going.